vechain/vechain-sdk-js/packages/wallet/README.md

 Welcome to the **wallet package** of the vechain SDK!

 ## Introduction
-Wallet enable user to manage their accounts and sign transactions by using different kind of wallet.
+Wallet enables users to manage their accounts and sign transactions by using different kinds of wallet.

 ## Key Features

-...
+The vechain SDK Wallet package provides features for wallet management and transaction signing.
+Basically, it provides a standard Wallet interface.
+All other wallet implementations should implement this interface.
+This allows developers to use different kinds of wallet without changing vechain development stack.

+For instance, the provider package uses the wallet interface to get addresses.
+This means that the provider package can be used with any wallet implementation, BUT the wallet implementation must implement the wallet interface.

 ## Commands